-World’s First DJ is From San Jose
+World’s First DJ was From San Jose

-World’s First DJ is From San Jose
+World’s First DJ was From San Jose

 Sybil Herrold and son Robert “on the air,” 1914.